chunky-dev/docs/ChunkyDocs/docs/plugins/plugin_development.md

 ```

 !!! info "About the main method"
     The `main` method is added only for convenience.
 This way, you can launch Chunky with this plugin enabled directly from within your IDE, which is also useful for attaching a debugger.
-When loading a plugin from a jar, Chunky will create an instance of the plugin class and invoke the `attach` method.
+When loading a plugin from a JAR, Chunky will create an instance of the plugin class and invoke the `attach` method.
 You should put all plugin initialization logic there.

----

 ## Demo plugins